inspire-group/PatchCleanser/README.md

 ## Requirements

-The code is tested with PyTorch 1.7.0 and timm 0.4.12.
+Experiments were done with PyTorch 1.7.0 and timm 0.4.12.
 The complete list of required packages are available in `requirement.txt`, and can be installed with `pip install -r requirement.txt`.
 The code should be compatible with newer versions of packages.
+Update 04/2023: tested with `torch==1.13.1` and `timm=0.6.13`; the code should work fine.

 ## Files